 1. Get yourself a good agent

 It is particularly important in a hot market that you have an agent working for you.
 An experienced real estate agent can let you know as soon as listings hit the market and sometimes even before they do.
 Your agent can also be your ear to the ground, provide you with market insight, and guide you through the process.
-Our agency has three brokers that are ready to assist you.
+Our agency has a team of brokers that are ready to assist you.

 2. Line up your financing